 Step 3: Make Sure the Barcode Text is Clear

 A scanner’s main function is to read the bars of the label.
 The barcode tag should have a human-readable interpretation or the barcode text in case the scanner fails.
 This part is comprised of letters and numbers that can be recognized by a human.
 It is usually located beneath the barcode.
 This series of numbers and letters can be manually entered by people into their system when the scan is not successful.
 The location of human-readable information is based on the type of barcode present.
-Make sure the designing and printing of the tag show the numbers or letter clearly.
+Make sure the design and printing of the tag show the numbers or letters clearly.

 Step 4: Leave Enough Space for Quiet Zones

-Quiet zones notify the scanner where the start and end of a barcode is.
+Quiet zones notify the scanner where the start and end of a barcode are.
 In one-dimensional barcodes, quiet zones are the clear areas before the initial bar and after the last bar.
 Quiet zones in two-dimensional barcodes are the light area of the label itself.
 These zones should not be reduced or else the scanner would not be able to read the barcode.
-Furthermore, allowing slightly more than the minimum required quiet zone is a favorable strategy to anticipate the risk of ink spread issues.
+Furthermore, allowing slightly more than the minimum required quiet zone is a favourable strategy to anticipate the risk of ink spread issues.

 Step 5: Plan Barcode Placement Strategically

 Another important part of designing a barcode label is to strategize its position on the product or its packaging.
 It should be placed on a clear, unobscured part of the product for convenient and promising readability.
-It is also helpful to position it on a specific part of packaging consistently so the people scanning the item would not encounter difficulty finding it.
+It is also helpful to position it on a specific part of the packaging consistently so the people scanning the item would not encounter difficulty finding it.